 After miles of narrow and twisty roads, we finally made it to Silver Islet!

 When I was talking to the US border guard, he had remembered me from last time.
 He made a recommendation I check out High Falls.
-This was at the Minnesota Welcome Center half a mile up the road from the border and a short hike into the woods.
-I’m glad I took up his recommendation!
+This was at the Minnesota Welcome Center half a mile up the road and a short hike.
+I'm glad I took up his recommendation!

 Who says I35 only sucks in Austin?
 In Duluth I got held up in a traffic jam.